 The following global ideas guide the design and delivery of this course:

-- Physical, emotional and intellectual preparation are essential for recognizing and dealing with the risks and realities of an international practicum experience
+- Preparation, Planning, and Debrief – engage in physical, emotional and intellectual preparation to recognize, anticipate, and deal with the risks and realities of an international service learning experience

 Methods of Instruction

 This course will conform to Douglas College policy regarding the number and weighting of evaluations.
 Typical means of evaluation would include a combination of:

 - Written research assignment

 - In-class presentation

 - Development and completion of a learning plan